rabdumalikov/eswitch_v5/doc/index.md

 --------------------------------------------

-This guide is about how to use _custom types_ or define _custom behavior_ in `Case` for certain types.
-We will implement custom extension and I walk you through all the steps and details.
+This guide deals with how to define the custom `Case` behavior for any types.
+We will implement a custom extension and I walk you through all steps and details.

-**Thing to know:**
+@note
 The only things which we can be customized are all the comparison `operators` such as `==`, `!=`, `>`, `<` and so on.

 **Let's begin:**

-As you may already know that comparing floating points is a tricky thing, e.g. following code fails due to inaccurate precision:
+As you know, comparing floating points is a tricky, for example, the following code fails due to inaccurate precision:
 ```cpp
 eswitch( 2 - 0.7000000001 )
 (